lee-orr/dexterous_developer/docs/src/bevy/bevy_quick_start.md

 - `dexterous_developer_cli` - used to build the project
 - `dexterous_developer_runner` - used to run the project

+### Note for pre-relesse versions

+Make sure that the version of dexterous_developer_cli matches the version you are installing.
+While the goal is to eventually have more separation between the two, for now they should be kept in sync.

 ## General Setup

 For dexterous_developer to function, your package currently needs to be a dynamic library.
 To do so, you will need to mark it as a library and add the "dylib" crate type to it in your `Cargo.toml` - ideally in addition to `rlib`.
 You'll need to add a separate binary for the non-hot reloaded version.